Frequent Set user settings to driver failed error? It is caused by Alps Pointing device drive. Here's a simple fix to solve the issue.

 5. Reboot the system and see if the Alps error is fixed.

-If the issue is not fixed, restore the folder and proceed to the next solution.
+If the issue still persists, restore the folder and proceed to the next solution.

 4. Update or Reinstall Alps Drivers